MazamaScience/PWFSLSmoke/README.md

 The **PWFSLSmoke** R package is being developed for PWFSL to help modelers and scientists more easily work with PM2.5 data from monitoring locations across North America.

-The package includes functionality to make it easier to:
+The package makes it easier to obtain data, perform analyses and generate reports.
+It includes functionality to:

- * download and work with monitoring data
+ * download and easily work with regulatory PM2.5 data from AirNow
- * create maps and timeseries plots of monitoring data
+ * download and quality control raw monitoring data from other sources
- * convert between local and GMT times
+ * convert between UTC and local timezones
+ * apply various algorithms to the data (nowcast, rolling means, aggregation, etc.)
+ * provide interactive timeseries and maps through RStudio’s Viewer pane
+ * create a variety of publication ready maps and timeseries plots

 ## Installation